Skip to Content

 Xtrackers MSCI USA Clmt Actn Eq ETF has a number of attributes that may meet the expectations of sustainability-focused investors, despite some issues worthy of attention.

 Xtrackers MSCI USA Clmt Actn Eq ETF has an average Morningstar Sustainability Rating of 3 globes, indicating that the ESG risk of holdings in its portfolio is similar to that of its peers in the US Equity Large Cap Blend category.
 Funds with 4 or 5 globes tend to hold securities that are less exposed to ESG risk.
-ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change, biodiversity, human capital, as well as bribery and corruption, could affect valuations.
-ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.
+ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
+ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 Xtrackers MSCI USA Clmt Actn Eq ETF has an asset-weighted Carbon Risk Score of 5.7, indicating that its companies have low exposure to carbon-related risks.
 These are risks associated with the transition to a low-carbon economy such as increased regulation, changing consumer preferences, technological advancements, and stranded assets.
 The fund aims to avoid or minimize holdings in companies breaching international norms, including the UN Global Compact or the Universal Declaration of Human Rights.

-The fund has relatively high exposure (11.97%) to companies with high or severe controversies.
+The fund exhibits high exposure (12.08%) to companies with severe controversies.
 Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 Such controversies can also damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager